 This fee applies to a paddler replacing a registered entrant, on the proviso that the replacement paddler meets all the proficiency requirements and is fully registered for the current season.

 MEALS can be bought at the Sports Complex

 Entries close on 25 September 2017 at 17:00.
 All entries after this date will pay an additional R200 LATE PENALTY FEE per paddler.
 All late entries WILL BE PLACED IN THE LAST BATCH.
 Late entries are not guaranteed a T-shirt.

 Please note that late entries will only be processed and appear on the confirmed entry list once payment for entry fee AND late penalty fee reflects on our bank statement.
 Please allow 2 to 3 working days for processing of your entry.

 To secure a place in the limited Charity Batch paddlers will have to bid R1000 per paddler, strictly on a first come first served basis.

-All proceeds will go to the Cradock Cancer Care unit.
+Proceeds will go to the Cradock Cancer Care unit and the Cradock Hospice.

 Entering the Charity Batch:

 1.Enter the Race, pay your Race Fee + Charity Batch Fee

 2.The Charity Batch fee is per paddler, not per boat!